Nawaz, Maryam to return home within a week

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The former prime minister Nawaz Sharif and his daughter Maryam Nawaz plan to return to their homeland in a week, the Geo News reported, citing sources.
+LONDON: Former prime minister Nawaz Sharif and his daughter Maryam Nawaz plan to return to their homeland in a week, Geo News reported, citing sources.

 However, prior to his flight back to Pakistan, a detailed medical check-up and a computed tomography (CT) scan of Begum Kulsoom Nawaz will be carried out, following which the PML-N supremo will meet her doctors for a comprehensive discussion on her health, current condition, and progress.

-LONDON: The former prime minister Nawaz Sharif and his daughter Maryam Nawaz plan to return to their homeland in a week, the Geo News reported, citing sources.
+LONDON: Former prime minister Nawaz Sharif and his daughter Maryam Nawaz plan to return to their homeland in a week, Geo News reported, citing sources.

 However, prior to his flight back to Pakistan, a detailed medical check-up and a computed tomography (CT) scan of Begum Kulsoom Nawaz will be carried out, following which the PML-N supremo will meet her doctors for a comprehensive discussion on her health, current condition, and progress.